Back to news

 THE FLYING DUTCHMAN FUNICULAR

-From the car park, it is a short but steep walk up to the old lighthouse at Cape Point to fully appreciate the immense panoramic views of the ocean, both peninsula coastlines, steep cliffs and the picturesque Dias Beach.
+From the car park, it is a short but steep walk up to the old lighthouse at Cape Point to fully appreciate the immense panoramic views of the ocean, both peninsula coastlines, cliffs and the picturesque Dias Beach.
 But, if the idea of ‘steep’ doesn’t strike you as ideal, then you can also reach this viewpoint aboard the mountainside railway known as The Flying Dutchman.
 Sitting more than 200 metres above the sea, from here you can see endless ocean in every direction, and it's even possible to see all the way to False Bay on a clear day.

 Flying Dutchman Funicular